 - Dispose of diseased plants and debris in a plastic trash bag.
 Keep the bag closed to help prevent spreading spores to uninfected plants as the bag is removed from the greenhouse.
 Cover trash cans to prevent the airborne spread of spores from diseased plant tissue.

 - Reduce humidity and leaf wetness duration to prevent spore germination.
-See techniques for reducing relative humidity.
+See Techniques to Reduce High Humidity, page 52.
 Provide good air circulation and reduce humidity within the canopy.

 - Proper planting dates, fertility, watering and height management will prevent overgrown plants, thereby reducing humidity within the canopy.